 If you have any concerns about the health of your pet, contact your veterinarian immediately.

 The Responsible Pet Ownership By-law states that all cats and all dogs within the City of Winnipeg must be vaccinated for rabies.
-In Manitoba, including the City of Winnipeg, rabies is found in wildlife, particularly skunk and fox.
 For more information on rabies, visit:

 - Call the Animal Services Agency at 311 if the injured dog is moving.

 - Call the Winnipeg Humane Society at 204-982-2025 if the injured dog is not moving.

 - If you are unable to contact the Winnipeg Humane Society, contact the Animal Services Agency at 311.

 - Contact the Winnipeg Humane Society at 204-982-2025

 - Contact 311

 - If an animal is found dead on a roadway within the City of Winnipeg, call 311.
 Dead animals on private property are the responsibility of the property owner.